MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaboration-governance-overview.md

 - If your organization does most of its communication using email, instruct your users to create groups in Outlook.
 - If your organization heavily uses SharePoint or is migrating from SharePoint on-premises, instruct your users to create SharePoint team sites for collaboration.
-- If your organization has deployed Teams, instruct your users to create a team when they need need a collaboration space.
+- If your organization has deployed Teams, instruct your users to create a team when they need a collaboration space.

 This helps avoid confusion if users are unfamiliar with how groups relate to their related services.
 For more information about how to talk to your users about groups, see [Explaining Microsoft 365 Groups to your users](../admin/create-groups/explain-groups-knowledge-worker.md).